openshift-labs/learn-katacoda/README.md

 1. Create a card on the respective [Trello board](https://trello.com/b/4uOCyBJp/katacoda-red-hat).
 Please contact @BenHall for details on how to access.
 1. Work on the scenario, try it out in your own environment `https://www.katacoda.com/$GITHUBHANDLE`
 1. When you're satisfied, send in a pull request mentioning the issue you created in the first step.
-1. Next, get two reviews/thumbs up from team members (mention @mhausenblas on your issue if you do't see activity within a day)
+1. Next, get two reviews/thumbs up from team members (mention @BenHall and @jorgemoralespou on your issue if you do't see activity within a couple of days)
 1. Once your scenario has been reviewed, we will merge it and it will appear on learn.openshift.com

 ## Delivering a workshop?